“In this digital age, it’s never been easier to prepare your submissions and have have them all done and dusted in a very short time.”

 Publisher or agent?

 There are plenty of pros and cons about whether writers need an agent.
+According to literary agent Alex Adsett, around 60 per cent of books get published in Australia without one.
 You don’t need a real estate agent to sell a house.
 It’s the same with selling intellectual property.
 Writers can research the various submitting opportunities and send our work in directly, or we can hand the process over to someone to do the work for us.
-The submission materials you need to prepare are the same.
+The submission materials needed to approach an agent are the same as those needed to approach a publisher.

 The agency pathway